How Much Water Should a Dog Drink Per Day?

 - Loss of appetite

-The best thing to do for your dog to help prevent dehydration is to keep his water bowl filled with fresh, clean water at all times, and use some flavor enhancement (like low-sodium chicken broth) if you feel like he’s not drinking enough water.
-If he’s simply thirsty, he’ll drink on his own and recover.
+The best thing to do for your dog to help prevent dehydration is to keep their water bowl filled with fresh, clean water at all times.
+If you feel like your dog isn’t drinking enough water, try adding a flavor enhancement (like low-sodium chicken broth) to their water.
+If your dog is simply thirsty, they’ll drink on their own and recover.
 However, if you suspect more severe dehydration (especially if your dog has been vomiting and/or having diarrhea), talk to your veterinarian immediately.

 Do Dogs Get Headaches Like Me When They’re Dehydrated?